 Naturally all of the cottages are well presented and lovingly maintained by your host Sue Brewis.
 Golf, walking, cycling, riding and fishing are all available near by.
 Discover more of the features of these lovely self-catering holiday cottages on our Accommodation page.

 The majesty and grandeur of the region brings visitors from around the globe to experience the history, battle sites, natural beauty and day-to-day quality of life in this tranquil corner of the British Isles.
 Travel to and from the region is very easy with a multitude of transport options: The international airports at Edinburgh, Glasgow and Newcastle provide domestic and international travel; while the railway station at Berwick-upon-Tweed is the closest stop to the cottages on the mainline east coast London King’s Cross to Edinburgh line.
 Local bus routes also operate in and around the region, with a main terminus at Berwick-upon-Tweed.
-Travelers to the cottages without cars will find local taxi services in Berwick, Coldstream, Duns and Kelso.
+Travellers to the cottages without cars will find local taxi services in Berwick, Coldstream, Duns and Kelso.

 Located just over the Scottish Border, the cottages are situated in a very historic region, where many a battle, and border skirmish has taken place in the past.
 The many local battle sites, peel towers, fortified castles and stately homes are testament to the colourful past which has shaped the present landscape of the Scottish Borders.